Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Experiments and Analysis

-Figure \ref{fig:pancreas} displays the SSM resulting from Point2SSM on the pancreas dataset.
-The mean shape is plausible and interpretable and the individual point locations are geometrically consistent across shapes.
-The primary modes of variation in the pancreas are semantically similar to those resulting from the \PSM method, suggesting they accurately capture population statistics and could be similarly used in downstream tasks.
-Figure \ref{fig:modes} displays the first two modes of variation captured by Point2SSM and all comparison models on the spleen dataset.
-The \CPAE results are excluded from this visualization because the resulting SSM is uninterpretable.
-The meshes in Figure \ref{fig:modes} are constructed using the output correspondence points.
-Mesh artifacts or implausible morphologies are an indication of output miscorrespondence.
+\Appref{app:modes} displays the first two modes of variation captured by Point2SSM and comparison models on the spleen and left atrium.
 Point2SSM is the only point-based method that provides similar, if not more smooth and interpretable, modes to the \PSM method.
-Not only does Point2SSM allow for much faster inference than \PSM, but it is also more scalable.
+Not only does Point2SSM allow for faster inference than PSM, but it is also more scalable.
 While \PSM accuracy is not largely affected by the shape cohort size, the optimization process is much slower given a large cohort.
-Fitting the ShapeWorks \PSM model to the large left atrium cohort required running optimization in an incremental fashion over the course of four days.
-In contrast, the Point2SSM left atrium model required under eight hours to train on a GPU.
+Fitting the ShapeWorks \PSM model to the large left atrium cohort required running optimization incrementally over four days, whereas, the Point2SSM model required under eight hours to train on a GPU.